crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 59. The [XWalkViewWithOpenFileChooser](XWalkViewWithOpenFileChooser.java) sample check XWalkView can open local file, include:
+### 59. The [XWalkViewWithOpenFileChooserAsync](XWalkViewWithOpenFileChooserAsync.java) sample check XWalkView can open local file, include:

 * XWalkUIClient.openFileChooser can be invoked

 This usecase covers following interface and methods:

 * XWalkView interface: XWalkUIClient.openFileChooser methods